global-asp/asp-source/en/0332_lion-and-warthog.md

 strength of Lion.
 He would never be able to protect his children in a fight.
-“Al right,” said Warthog.
+"Al right," said Warthog.
-“I will give you one of my children.
+"I will give you one of my children.
 But first I want you to show me how you were caught in the trap.
-In case I have to save another lion from this trap.”
+In case I have to save another lion from this trap."

 ##
 Lion imagined the wonderful taste